Austria set for early election after collapse of coalition

 Chancellor pulls the plug after video sting involving leader of far-right Freedom Party

-Austrian chancellor Sebastian Kurz delivers a press statement in Vienna on May 18th, 2019.
-Photograph: Alex Halada/AFP/Getty Images
+Austria’s Chancellor Sebastian Kurz and Austrian President Alexander Van der Bellen attend a news conference, in Vienna, Austria, on Sunday.
+Photograph: Leonhard Foeger/Reuters

-Austria’s chancellor and president will discuss a date on Sunday for an early parliamentary election and the makeup of a caretaker government, after a video sting brought down the leader of the far-right junior partners in the ruling coalition.
+Austria’s president has recommended an election be held in early September, saying he wanted to restore trust in the government after a video scandal led to the resignation of the vice chancellor.

-Chancellor Sebastian Kurz pulled the plug on his coalition and called for a snap election after his deputy, the leader of the far-right Freedom Party, quit over a video showing him discussing fixing state contracts in return for favours.
+Chancellor Sebastian Kurz pulled the plug on the coalition and called for a snap election on Saturday after his deputy, Heinz-Christian Strache, the leader of the far-right Freedom Party, quit over a video showed him discussing fixing state contracts in return for favours.

 The scandal is a blow for one of Europe’s most successful nationalist parties just a week before an election to the European parliament in which far-right groups anticipate record success across the continent.

+Mr Van der Bellen and Mr Kurz said at their joint news conference that stability was a main priority for them for the coming months.

+Mr Kurz repeated that he saw the snap elections as the only way to solve the crisis.
+“The new elections were a necessity, not a wish,” he said.

-Mr Kurz, a conservative who has ruled with far-right junior partners for a year and a half, said the video was the last straw after a number of lesser scandals, and it was time for a new vote rather than an attempt to keep the coalition in office.
+A conservative who has ruled with far-right junior partners for a year and a half, he said the video was the last straw after a number of lesser scandals, and it was time for a new vote rather than an attempt to keep the coalition in office.

 Mr Strache said on Saturday that transport minister Norbert Hofer, a former presidential candidate, would replace him as party leader.
 Mr Kurz has not yet said whether he would accept Mr Hofer as his deputy in government.